 In addition to performing, Bethany is also a skilled teacher.
 Known for her kind and patient manner, depth of music/chord theory knowledge, and clear, concise communicating, Bethany is a sought-after instructor at music camps and festivals across the country.

 Bethany is also available for private lessons in Portland, Maine.

 Aside from DADGAD guitar, Bethany also has experience teaching beginning piano.

-If you’re interested in setting up a lesson with Bethany, or having her on the roster for your camp or festival, please .
+If you’re interested in setting up a lesson with Bethany, or having her on the roster for your camp or festival, please get in touch.

 I had the privilege of taking Bethany’s DADGAD guitar class at Valley of the Moon a few summers ago.
 Her relaxed energy and encouraging teaching style put me at ease in class, setting a great tone for learning in the group setting.
 She is naturally skilled at teaching and demonstrating tunes and chords bit by bit, consistent with each piece, and so helpful when it comes to putting it altogether tastefully.
 Even when we need lots of repetition she keeps it light and fresh so the students do not get overwhelmed by the difficulty or bored with the process.
 She is positive, humble, a talented artist and has such a down-to-earth style of teaching.
 She inspires the fledgling guitar student to go for it without making them feel inferior.
 Anyone would benefit from a teaching session with Bethany!
 She is a treasure-trove resource for anyone interested in DADGAD tuning.